 Religion and Worldviews Statement Of Intent

-We want our children to develop their knowledge and understanding of a range of religious and non-religious worldviews*, which not only reflect the local community Kingston serves but will also prepare pupils for the religious and belief diversity in Britain and the wider world; supporting our pupils to engage deeply with the questions raised by the study of worldviews to enable pupils to reflect on and develop their own personal worldviews.
+Religion and Worldviews is a vital subject in Kingston’s ‘Take on the World’ Curriculum.
+We want our children to develop their knowledge and understanding of a range of religious and non-religious worldviews*, which not only reflect the local community Kingston serves but will also prepare pupils for the religious and belief diversity in Britain and the wider world; supporting our pupils to engage deeply with the questions raised by the study of religion and worldviews to enable pupils to hold balanced and well-informed conversations and to reflect on and develop their own personal worldviews.

 Our religion and worldviews curriculum makes a distinctive and significant contribution to our children’s spiritual, moral, social and cultural education.
 We actively encourage our children to express their own personal beliefs, ideas and values whilst respecting the rights of others to have different views, values and ways of life.